British Terrorists To Visit Dublin – This Time Minus The Bombs And Guns!

 Confirming the invitations on Wednesday to the Islandbridge leg of the Queen’s visit Mr McDonald said “this represents progress and is a reward for work being done.
 Others could learn from this.’

 Yes, that’s right.
-On the anniversary of the British state-sponsored terrorist attacks in Dublin and Monaghan on 17 May 1974, that killed 33 civilians and wounded nearly 300 others, the leaders of the largest British terrorist movement in the North of Ireland (the Ulster Defence Association or UDA) will be attending the official ceremony by the British head of state at Islandbridge to commemorate those Irishmen who died on British military service in WWI (before Ireland gained it’s independence).
+On the anniversary of the British state-directed terrorist attacks in Dublin and Monaghan on 17 May 1974 that killed 33 civilians and wounded nearly 300 others, the leaders of the largest British terrorist organisation in the north-east of Ireland (the Ulster Defence Association or UDA) will be attending the official ceremony by the British head of state at Islandbridge to commemorate those Irishmen who died on British military service in WWI.

 As news stories go this is one of the more extraordinary that I’ve seen.
 As a PR exercise it is about as sensitive as inviting unrepentant Nazis to visit Auschwitz.

-The simultaneous bombings in the city of Dublin and the town of Monaghan were carried out by British Unionist terrorists in the so-called Ulster Volunteer Force (UVF) under the control of the British Intelligence services (British Military Intelligence and the British Security Service or MI5) and the then British paramilitary police force in the North of Ireland (the Royal Ulster Constabulary or RUC).
-Suspicions remain that elements of the British civil government were also culpable in giving the incentive for the attacks by the UVF to take place.
+The simultaneous bombings in the city of Dublin and the town of Monaghan were carried out by British Unionist terrorists from the so-called Ulster Volunteer Force (UVF), a militant faction which was under the control of the British Intelligence services (British Military Intelligence and the British Security Service or MI5) and the then British paramilitary police force in the north of Ireland (the Royal Ulster Constabulary or RUC).
+Suspicions remain that elements of the British civil government were also culpable in the attacks which took place at a time of heightened political tensions.

 The UDA remains an illegal or banned (proscribed) organisation in the North of Ireland because of its status as a terrorist movement (a ban the British resisted for many years until International pressure forced their hand).
 It was responsible for the murder and wounding of hundreds of civilians during the war in the North – many at the behest of the British Forces in a campaign of selective terror and assassination.